 When the X-ray “video camera” is pointed at a body part, veterinarians can actually see real-time images, allowing them to perform repairs without making large incisions to see the organ or body part.

-The pros of interventional radiology are numerous:
+The pros of interventional radiology:

 - Minimally invasive